BY SOFO ARCHON

 2. You do work that you don’t love doing

-If you are sick of this kind of living, do your best to seek for ways to do work that you truly love doing, and earn your income from pursuing your passions.
-This way you will be more creative, productive, feel less stress and experience more freedom, as well as get immense satisfaction from sharing your gifts to the world.
-Of course, this cannot be easily achieved, but it’s totally worth the effort.
+If you are sick of this kind of living, be sure to seek for ways to earn your income from pursuing work that you truly love doing.
+This will allow you to experience less stress and more freedom as well as fulfillment.
+Of course, it can’t be easily achieved, but it’s totally worth the effort.

 3. You always want to buy new stuff

-5. You follow what others tell you
+5. You blindly follow orders

 A sure-fire way to waste your life is to blindly do what others are dictating you to do.

 Don’t think, and let others do the thinking for you.
 Don’t listen to your inner voice, and let others decide what is good and right for you.
 Don’t question your beliefs, and unquestionably accept the dogmas that were forced upon you.